-See Setting an Access Password (Security Lock) on page 14 if security lock is enabled.
+See Setting an Access Password (Security Lock) on page 13 if security lock is enabled.

-If more than one input device is connected, press the SOURCE button and use ▲ ▼ to scroll among devices.
 (Component is supported through the RGB to COMPONENT ADAPTER.)

 After powered on for 3 minutes, the projector goes into the ED (Extreme Dimming) mode if the source cannot be detected within 30 seconds.